Knowledge Bases

 Use smaller chunk_size values when your embedding server has lower token or batch limits.

-If chunking is too large, indexing retries will fail with embedder 500 errors.
+If chunking is too large, semantic indexing retries will fail with embedder 500 errors.

 Private Agent Knowledge